eibex/reaction-light/README.md

 User: done
 ```

-Next, you will be asked to either create a new message or use an existing one.
+Next, you will be asked if you want to allow users to select multiple reactions (and role) at a time or not.
+Then, you will be asked to either create a new message or use an existing one.
 Using an existing message will prevent you from using `rl!edit` if the target message wasn't created by the bot.
 If you choose to use an already existing message simply react to it with 🔧, the bot will remove the 🔧 reaction and add the ones you chose.

 Otherwise, you will have to customise the message that the bot is going to send with the roles attached to it.
 Enter a title and the content of your message by separating them with ` // ` (the space before and after `//` is important).
 ```